-A little background info, I spent all my teens wishing to be thinner.
-Juicing diets, fasting, calorie counting, hours of daily exercise and carb banning, are all but a few things that I attempted and failed.
+A little background info: I spent my teens wishing to be thinner.
+Juicing diets, fasting, calorie counting, hours of daily exercise and carb banning – all things I attempted and failed.
 The thing you learn is that your body is like nature; it changes but you need patience.
-Short term fixes can equal short-term results and plenty of guilt when you fail to keep up your diet.
+Short term fixes can equal short-term results and plenty of guilt when you fail to keep up.

-As a quick disclaimer, I am not a dietician or nutritionist.
-Just a sweet tooth monster that has managed to adapt her habits!
+As a quick disclaimer, I am not a dietitian or nutritionist; just a sweet tooth monster that has managed to adapt her habits!

 1. Out of sight, out of mind

 It’s easy to buy all sorts of chocolate and crisps and then tell ourselves to not eat them.
-The fact is, it is PROVEN that you WILL indulge far more if the treats are nearby.
-Don’t feel guilty and don’t start telling yourself that you are unable to eat healthy.
+The fact is, it is PROVEN that you WILL indulge far more if treats are nearby.
+Don’t feel guilty and don’t start telling yourself that you’re unable to eat healthy if you do indulge.

 Instead, cut back when you shop.
-Take yourself away from temptation and the cravings will not be attracting you (so much!).
-Do you ever just see biscuits and think, well I’m not thinking about these but as they are there…1 biscuit…2 biscuit…3 biscuit…4….
+Take yourself away from temptation and the cravings will not be attracting you as much.
+Do you ever just see biscuits and think, well I don’t particularly fancy but as they are there…1 biscuit…2 biscuit…3 biscuit…4….

 2. Be prepared for the work slump

-Two things can happen.
-One, you prepare yourself to eat well and then someone at work puts a bunch of chocolate in front of your face or, you feel tired and you could really use a quick hit.
+Two things can happen: You prepare yourself to eat well and then someone at work puts chocolate in front of your face or; you feel tired and could really use a quick sugar rush.
 (They do say sugar is as addictive as drugs).

-The best way I revenged against this, was to make a healthy dessert that I could slice and take portions of everyday.
-Yes healthy/healthier desserts can taste just as delicious, they shouldn’t however, be as moreish.
-Equally a big brownie for example will make you feel more full and less likely to keep running back to sugar.
+The best way I worked past this, was to make healthy desserts I could slice and take portions of to work.
+Yes, healthy/healthier desserts can taste just as delicious, and less moreish.
+Equally, a big brownie for instance, will make you feel more full and less likely to keep running back to sugar.

-I’m not saying you need to do a black bean brownie or quinoa cupcakes, you can make adjustments to most recipes.
-I always swap the refined sugar for honey or agave nectar, swap the milk for almond or oat, and swap the flour for oat.
-Even using dark chocolate with orange squeezed or coconut, can bring out new flavours.
-I’m going to do a post soon on my favourite healthy desserts that are quick and tasty.
+I’m not saying you need to do a black bean brownie or quinoa cupcakes – you can make adjustments to most recipes.
+I always swap the refined sugar for honey or agave nectar, swap the milk for almond or oat, and swap the flour for oat (depending on the recipe).
+Even using dark chocolate with squeezed orange can bring out new flavours.

 3. Indulge and move on